 The network component of your electricity bill is regulated by the Australian Energy Regulator (AER).
-Each year, network providers must submit a list of proposed network tariffs that will apply for the next financial year, starting on 1 July.
+Each year, network providers must submit a list of proposed network tariffs and the network prices that will apply for the next financial year, starting on 1 July.

-We are committed to delivering real reductions to network electricity bills for our customers by keeping average residential price increases below the Consumer Price Index.
-However, the overall change in a customer’s electricity bill may depend on a range of factors such as how much electricity is consumed and the final network and retail tariffs.
+Our network prices dropped on 1 July 2019.
+The overall change in a customer’s electricity bill may depend on a range of factors such as how much electricity is consumed and the final network and retail tariffs.

 Costs vary between regions that are supplied by different electricity networks.
 For example, in country areas it can cost a lot more to transport electricity over long distances across bushland, rivers and mountains.
 Network costs can also be affected by the age of electrical equipment, how much power is used at peak periods, demand for new connections, and reliability and safety requirements.
 These factors have to be taken into account when comparing the network prices of different distributors.